When Is The World Cup Opening Ceremony? - World Soccer

 Indeed four years ago, Jennifer Lopez and Pitbull headlined the Opening ceremony at the 2014 World Cup in Brazil.

-In 2018, the World Cup Opening Ceremony will take place on the 14th of June, a couple of hours before the first match of the tournament, Russia vs Saudi Arabia.
+In 2018, the World Cup Opening Ceremony will take place on the 14th of June, an hour before the first match of the tournament, Russia vs Saudi Arabia.

 It will take place at the Luzhniki Stadium, which is the jewel in the Russian crown stadium wise, with over 80,000 seats.
 It will also host the Final on the 15th of July.

+Headlining the ceremony will be Robbie Williams said; “I’m so happy and excited to be going back to Russia for such a unique performance.
+I’ve done a lot in my career, and opening the FIFA World Cup to 80,000 football fans in the stadium and many millions all over the world is a boyhood dream.”

-Headlining the ceremony will be Will Smith and Nicky Jam performing the official World Cup song ‘Live It Up’, which has received mixed reviews.
+Right now there has been no mention of a performance by Will Smith and Nicky Jam performing the official World Cup song ‘Live It Up’, which has received mixed reviews.

 Aside from that, the ceremony will be largely made up of local performers and singers, looking to show off the variety of cultures in Russian society.